I’ve received an e-Toll summons, now what?

 - Prior to the matter being heard, the parties will usually attempt to settle the matter out of court during processes such as the request for further particulars, the discovery of documents, the pre-trial conference, etc., but your attorney will formally brief you in respect of all of these processes.

-Once again, if you are an OUTA member, we will handle all of the above for you on your behalf.
+Once again, if you are an OUTA supporter, we will handle all of the above for you on your behalf.